-The name cardamom is derived from the Greek word “kardamomon.”
+The name cardamom is derived from the Greek word “cardamom.”

-Some believe that “karda” comes from the Greek word “kardia,” meaning heart, and “amomon” from the Greek word “amoumum,” also meaning herbal medicine.
+Some believe that “card” comes from the Greek word “kardia,” meaning heart, and “amomon” from the Greek word “amoumum,” also telling herbal medicine.

-By the way, cardamom is often thought to be the most produced in spice powerhouse of India.
+By the way, cardamom is often thought to be India’s most-produced spice powerhouse.